-CRAF Passenger Airlift Requirements. (b)(5)

-(b)(5) In the analysis, troop delivery was constrained to a two-day window prior to the arrival of their equipment.
-The CRAF provides 93 percent of the total DOD passenger airlift capability for two nearly simultaneous MTWs. (b)(5)
+CRAF Passenger Airlift Requirements. (b)(5) (b)(5) In the analysis, troop delivery was constrained to a twoday window prior to the arrival of their equi ipment.
+The CRAF provides 93 percent of the total DOD passenger airlift capability for two nearly si simultaneous MTWs. (b)(5) (b)(5)